movcmpret/ezovpn/README.md

 # https://ezovpn.movcmpret.com

+# What is ezOVPN?
-ezOVPN - The easy open source OpenVPN Client
+ezOVPN - or easy OVPN - is an open source cross-platform OpenVPN GUI client, that allows you to easily manage your configurations.